 In short, the value map helps you describe and communicate exactly how your product or service eliminates pains and creates gains for your customers.
 This will help you to identify and refine your value proposition.
 You can make changes and adjust things until you find what truly resonates with your customers.

 You identify your value proposition when you make a clear connection between what matters to your customers and how your products or services will ease pains and maximize gains.
 Great value propositions focus on the most critical jobs, pains, and gains of their customers.
 You must start with the customer, then offer a viable solution.
-Unfortunately, many businesses try to provide answers before speaking with their customers.

 Your customers define your value proposition–not you!